-If you have a secure, assured or fixed term tenancy you have the right to mutual exchange.
+You can usually exchange homes with your landlords permission if you have a secure, assured or fixed term tenancy and you have successfully completed any probation period.
 You’ll find further information on reasons you may be refused mutual exchange here.

 Your exchange could be refused if the landlord considers that the home is either too big or too small.
 Landlords may have different policies on the occupancy size of a property.
 You must always check with the landlord to make sure that you are eligible to move into that property.